top of page

 • Who is eligible?

 The Montessori primary class is predominantly developed for children who have established a solid foundation in Montessori methodologies by attending a Montessori pre-school.
 Essentially, the Montessori pre-school experience prepares them for the primary environment, equipping children with essential skills to self-manage, work autonomously, and engage purposefully.
-For up-to-date details, please refer to the Eligibility section.
+For up-to-date enrolment details, please refer to the Eligibility section.

 • Which curriculum do we use?